 In men with a foreskin, poor hygiene underneath it can lead to the build-up of a cheesy-looking substance called smegma.
 Smegma can cause irritation.

 Do probiotics work?

 Emergency treatment in hospital protects organs from the infection while antifungal drugs are administered to kill it.
-For some vulnerable men who have thrush, hospital may be advised as a precaution against their higher likelihood of getting the systemic infection.

 - HIV infection

 - use of immunosuppressant drugs, for example, by transplant patients

 - undergoing high-dose chemotherapy or radiotherapy treatment for cancer

 - having a central venous catheter (CVC) for medication